Neural Window Decoder for SC-LDPC Codes: Preliminaries

 where $\mathcal{N}(v)$ denotes the neighbors of node $v$.
 We refer to ${w}^{(\ell)}_{c\rightarrow v}$ as CN weights as they attenuate CN messages.
 At the last iteration, the decision LLR $m_v^o$ of VN $v$ is calculated as

-Note that the neural min-sum algorithm simplifies to the weighted min-sum algorithm \cite{Chen2005} when CN weights share a single value $\alpha$.

-Unlike the heuristically optimized weighted min-sum algorithm, the neural min-sum algorithm employs a plenty of weights that are optimized through machine learning techniques within a neural network.
-The neural network is constructed from the Tanner graph of codes.
-Fig.~\ref{Fig:NWD} shows an example of such neural network, which will be illustrated in detail in the next section.
-While the neural min-sum algorithm demonstrate superior performance compared to the weighted min-sum algorithm, assigning distinct weights to every edge incurs significant training complexity and memory requirements.
+Unlike the weighted MS algorithm, which uses a heuristically optimized single weight, the neural MS algorithm employs a set of weights that are optimized through machine learning techniques within a neural network.
+The neural network is constructed from the Tanner graph of linear codes.
+While the neural MS algorithm demonstrates superior performance compared to the weighted MS algorithm, assigning distinct weights to every edge incurs significant memory requirements.
 To address this, various weight sharing techniques have been proposed, such as spatial sharing \cite{Lian2019}, protograph sharing, and CN sharing \cite{Dai2021}.

+In this work, we train the neural MS decoders for $1000$ epochs using the Adam optimizer \cite{Kingma2014}, with $10000$ samples per epoch drawn from multiple SNR points.
+Detailed training methods are provided in Section~\ref{Sec:NWD}-B.